How Bet365's Denise Coates hit her own jackpot

 "She is also capable of looking at the big picture.
 Betfair was the innovator in in-play betting, but she was basically the first to harness mobile technology, recognising that gamblers anywhere would be able to bet on sporting events."

 A huge 70% of income now comes through betting on tablets and phones.

-She is helped, Mr Bartlett says, by the fact she, uniquely, really knows the industry.
+She is helped, Mr Bartlett says, by the fact that she, uniquely, really knows the industry.
 "The Coates family are third-generation bookmakers.
 They have learned the business from parents and grandparents.

 "She has an innate knowledge of what the gambler is looking for.
 A lot of the companies these days have managers that may have come from [other sectors].
-They are professional managers who try to apply their knowledge gained from selling beans, or margarines."
+They are professional managers who try to apply their knowledge gained from selling beans or margarines."

 Mr Bartlett says close knowledge of another business has helped with the in-play football income: Bet365 owns local club Stoke City.